 You don’t have to go out of your way to do it.
 You can turn day-to-day chores into learning opportunities.

-Here are five ways to enhance logical thinking skills in children:
+Here are some ways to enhance logical thinking skills in children:

 1) Ask open-ended questions